Credit Cards For Bad Credit

 Secured Chime Credit Builder Visa® Credit Card

-- In order to be eligible, you must first open a Chime® Checking account and receive a qualifying direct deposit of $200 or more.
+- In order to be eligible for this secured credit card, you must first open a Chime® Checking account and receive a qualifying direct deposit of $200 or more.

 - The qualifying direct deposit must be from your employer, payroll provider, gig economy payer, or benefits payer by Automated Clearing House (ACH) deposit OR Original Credit Transaction (OCT).